rafaelcascalho/docker-envs-vault/README.md

 ## Advanced Usage

-For certain scenarios such as monorepo cases, where you have multiple Dockerfiles and probably a single docker-compose file,
+For certain scenarios such as monorepo cases, where you have multiple Dockerfiles and probably a single docker-compose file, for those cases you'd still have some use for the `.dockerignore` files and the Dockerfiles individually, and for the compose you'd have to recreate it in a way to suit up your needs.

 ## Prerequisites